scuzzydude/appmem/doc/appmem_arch_notes.md

 ### Appmem Architecture Notes

 In implementing the basic appmemlib I ran across a number of architectural considerations.
-As the architecture is a work in progress, this just a free-form.
+As the architecture is a work in progress, this just a free-form ramble.

 The idea of an Appmem Device is giving Applications a large amount of RAM through an API.
 How to do this?